Fermonx/Travels_Project7/README.md

 # Project_7

-Sixth project for the Geekshubs Academy Bootcamp.
+Seventh project for the Geekshubs Academy Bootcamp.

 Functions to achieve this week: